ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 ## Decapsulation Algorithm

-A parser decodes the octet string into a byte buffer and then does a 1-byte lookahead, as illustrated in the following pseudo code, to decide which format to use to decode the remainder of the byte buffer:
+After removing any external framing (for example, the ASN.1 OCTET STRING if the CMW is carried in a certificate extension {{DICE-arch}}), the CMW decoder does a 1-byte lookahead, as illustrated in the following pseudo code, to decide how to decode the remainder of the byte buffer:

 ~~~
 switch b[0] {